 If chlorosis is present early on and plants recover by the V5 to V6 stages, yield loss will be minimal.
 If symptoms persist beyond these stages, expect more significant yield loss.

-Research has been underway in Manitoba, looking at the relationship between IDC score and soybean yield of Manitoba-grown varieties, led by Kristen P. MacMillan (Soybean and Pulse Agronomy Lab, University of Manitoba).
-Results have shown that for each 0.1 unit increase in IDC score, soybean yield is estimated to be reduced by 2.4-2.8 bu/ac, on average (Figure 3).
+Research has been underway in Manitoba, looking at the relationship between IDC score and soybean yield of Manitoba-grown varieties, led by Kristen P. MacMillan, MPSG’s Agronomist-in-Residence, at the University of Manitoba.
+Results have shown that for each 0.1 unit increase in IDC score, soybean yield is estimated to be reduced by 1.5 – 2.8 bu/ac, on average (Figure 3).

 In-season rescue options for IDC are limited, so waiting until the plants recover on their own is the most common practice.
-The best method for control is prevention, in which selection of tolerant varieties is the primary option.
+The best method for control is prevention, largely by selecting tolerant soybean varieties.
 Other options for control include heavier seeding rates, improved drainage, and practices that reduce soil N levels such as cover cropping and N management in other crops.

 Iron chelate products are also on the market for IDC prevention.
 Research from North Dakota State University has shown that in-furrow iron chelate products, such as Soygreen (2-3 lb/ac of FeEDDHA) can offer some protection.
-However, significant yield loss can still occur when varieties are susceptible to IDC (Figure 3).
-However, foliar sprays have proved to be ineffective, as Fe is unable to translocate within the plant (Figure 2).
+However, significant yield loss can still occur when varieties are susceptible to IDC (Figure 5).
+Foliar sprays have proved to be ineffective, as Fe is unable to translocate within the plant (Figure 6).